 Before and After Gallery

-Why Choose the Center for Laser Surgery?The Center for Laser Surgery has over 15 years experience in the laser removal of tattoos and was one of the first facilities in the country to use lasers for tattoo removal.
+Why Choose the Center for Laser Surgery?The Center for Laser Surgery has over 20 years experience in the laser removal of tattoos and was one of the first facilities in the country to use lasers for tattoo removal.
 We are the only facility in the Baltimore-Washington area to offer the Medlite C6 Q-Switched Nd-YAG, Q-switched Alexandrite and Wavelight Q-Switch Ruby lasers to remove tattoos.
 Each of these lasers emits a specific wavelength of light which targets specific tattoo colors for removal.
-The availability of multiple specific-wavelength tattoo removal lasers greatly increases our success in the treatment of complex multi-colored tattoos with far fewer treatments than weaker 'all in one' tattoo lasers.
+Our use of multiple specific-wavelength tattoo removal lasers greatly increases our success in the treatment of complex multi-colored tattoos with far fewer treatments than weaker 'all in one' tattoo lasers utilized at med-spas and 'retail' tattoo removal operations.
 We also offer combination Erbium Laser / Q-Switch Laser treatment for tattoos which are unresponsive to traditional laser treatment.
 This alternative treatment is highly effective in removal of tattoos resistant to traditional laser treatment.